Easy HTTP (POST) communication with UnityWebRequest

 // API communication (wait for completion) yield return req.SendWebRequest();

-The communication result is determined to be successful if both isNetworkError and isHttpError are false.
+The communication was determined to be successful because both isNetworkError and isHttpError were false.

-The response is stored in downloadHandler in JSON format (text).
+The response will be stored in downloadHandler in JSON format (text).

 // Communication result if (req.isNetworkError || req.isHttpError) // Failure { Debug.Log("Network error:" + req.error); } else // Success { Debug.Log("Succeeded:" + req.downloadHandler.text); }